MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/index.md

 ### {{ site.data.keys.mf_analytics }} and the {{ site.data.keys.mf_analytics_console }}
 {: #mobilefirst-analytics-and-the-mobilefirst-analytics-console }
-{{ site.data.keys.mf_analytics_receiver_full }} is an optional component that provides a analytics and logger log forwarder feature that can be used by mobile apps to forward analytics and logger logs to {{ site.data.keys.mf_analytics_full }}.
+{{ site.data.keys.mf_analytics_receiver_full }} is an optional component that provides an analytics and logger log forwarder feature that can be used by mobile apps to forward analytics and logger logs to {{ site.data.keys.mf_analytics_full }}.
 Usage of this service will free up the log handling done by {{ site.data.keys.mf_server }}.

 ### {{ site.data.keys.mf_analytics }} and the {{ site.data.keys.mf_analytics_console }}
 {: #mobilefirst-analytics-and-the-mobilefirst-analytics-console }